 Catalog Structure explained

-In Ucommerce there are several levels of configuration for the catalog structure, that can be tailored exactly to the use case that you have.
+In Ucommerce there's several levels on configuration for the catalog structure, that can be tailored exactly to the use case that you have.
 The items in place are: * Stores * Catalogs * Categories * Products

 One thing to note is that Ucommerce does not control how you want to structure your front-end site, so you have full and independent control of the catalog structure and the content structure.
 The CMS delivers the markup, and Ucommerce delivers the data.

 A store in Ucommerce is the top level catalog item that you create in your installation.
-It holds the hostname for the configured site in the CMS which will be the entry point for the store frontend.
-By configuring hostnames and languages for your nodes in the CMS, you enable the targeting of distinct stores for the individual sites, thus enabling the ability to create and maintain multiple stores within the same installation.
+It holds the hostname for the configured site in the CMS which will be the entry point for store frontend.
+By configured hostnames and languages for your nodes in the CMS, you enables to target individual stores for the individual sites, thus enabeling the ability to create and maintain multiple stores within the same installation.

-You can also configure which order number series should be used for new orders placed in that store.
+You can also configure which order number series should be used for new order placed in that store.

 The last aspect of the store level is social commerce, which you can read about in the articles in the section Social commerce in Ucommerce

-To change the price group for the current customer use:
+To change price group for the current customer use: